Terazije: Terazije Fountain

 In the end, it was moved to Topčider in 1912.
 It was situated in the churchyard of the Topčider Church.
 Question remains whether the relocation was indeed influenced by the urbanism or rather by the political reasons as the ruling dynasties switched from the Obrenović to the Karađorđević in 1903.
 Relocation helped the preservation of the fountain.
 Terazije were heavily bombed and damaged in both World wars, including its major landmarks like Palace Albania and Hotel Moskva, but the fountain in the park, on the outskirts of the city, survived unharmed.
+The fountain was declared a cultural monument in 1965 as one of the first and most important monuments in Belgrade.
+While in Topčider, the fountain was only a monument, as it wasn't connected to the waterworks.

 During the Communist period, it was decided to return the fountain to Terazije.
 With the participation of structural geologist Milorad Dimitrijević, the relocation was conducted on 12 December 1975.
 Nothing was changed on the object itself, so it preserved its original 1860 appearance.
 The location is not the same, though.
 It was moved a bit closer to the Hotel Moskva than it used to be, because of the underground passage dug under Terazije in 1967.
+Restoration works were conducted in 2002–2003.